 Content marketing is a tried and tested method for improving your website’s search rankings, so local content can boost your local SEO.

 For example, a hotel that is located in Houston could put together a round-up of the best restaurants to visit in the local area, including a review of their own restaurant in the post.
+This is a great tactic to use if you manage a restaurant.
 Or a pet shop in Winnipeg could put together a list of local dog-walking routes nearby.